Operads, modules over walled Brauer categories, and Koszul complexes: The walled Brauer categories

 The purpose of this section is to recall the walled Brauer categories and their twisted $\kk$-linear variants.
 These are closely related to the more classical Brauer algebras (and categories).
 These are important structures; for example, they are used by Sam and Snowden in \cite{MR3376738}, and also by Raynor in \cite{2024arXiv241220260R}.

 The motivation for considering these here is two-fold: they can be used to encode structures arising from (wheeled) operads (see Section \ref{sect:operads}) and they can also be used in defining a suitable category of edge-directed graphs (see Section \ref{sect:graphs}).
-The interaction between these two threads stems from the (co)homological consequences, via the Koszul complexes explained in Section \ref{sect:uwb_quadratic_koszul}.